Rosenblatt Securities Increases Fabrinet (NYSE:FN) Price Target to $280.00

-Fabrinet (NYSE:FN – Get Free Report) had its price target hoisted by stock analysts at Rosenblatt Securities from $260.00 to $280.00 in a report issued on Tuesday, Benzinga reports.
-The brokerage currently has a “buy” rating on the technology company’s stock.
-Rosenblatt Securities’ price objective indicates a potential upside of 2.38% from the stock’s current price.
+Fabrinet (NYSE:FN – Free Report) had its price target upped by Rosenblatt Securities from $260.00 to $280.00 in a report released on Tuesday morning, Benzinga reports.
+The brokerage currently has a buy rating on the technology company’s stock.

-A number of other analysts also recently commented on FN.
-Jefferies Financial Group assumed coverage on shares of Fabrinet in a research report on Wednesday, June 26th.
-They set a “hold” rating and a $230.00 price target on the stock.
-JPMorgan Chase & Co. boosted their target price on shares of Fabrinet from $230.00 to $240.00 and gave the stock a “neutral” rating in a report on Monday, August 12th.
-Needham & Company LLC reiterated a “buy” rating and issued a $220.00 target price on shares of Fabrinet in a report on Tuesday, May 7th.
-Finally, B. Riley dropped their target price on shares of Fabrinet from $173.00 to $171.00 and set a “neutral” rating on the stock in a report on Tuesday, May 7th.
-Five investment analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
-According to data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and an average price target of $191.78.
+FN has been the subject of a number of other reports.
+B. Riley reduced their price target on shares of Fabrinet from $173.00 to $171.00 and set a neutral rating for the company in a research report on Tuesday, May 7th.
+Jefferies Financial Group began coverage on shares of Fabrinet in a research report on Wednesday, June 26th.
+They issued a hold rating and a $230.00 price target for the company.
+Needham & Company LLC restated a buy rating and issued a $220.00 price objective on shares of Fabrinet in a report on Tuesday, May 7th.
+Finally, JPMorgan Chase & Co. increased their price objective on Fabrinet from $230.00 to $240.00 and gave the stock a neutral rating in a report on Monday, August 12th.
+Five research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+According to data from MarketBeat, Fabrinet currently has a consensus rating of Hold and a consensus price target of $219.00.

 Fabrinet Trading Up 2.1 %

-Fabrinet (NYSE:FN – Get Free Report) last released its quarterly earnings results on Monday, August 19th.
-The technology company reported $2.41 EPS for the quarter, topping analysts’ consensus estimates of $2.06 by $0.35.
+Fabrinet (NYSE:FN – Get Free Report) last posted its quarterly earnings results on Monday, August 19th.
+The technology company reported $2.41 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.06 by $0.35.
+The business had revenue of $753.26 million during the quarter, compared to analyst estimates of $732.63 million.
 Fabrinet had a net margin of 9.90% and a return on equity of 17.67%.
-The company had revenue of $753.26 million for the quarter, compared to the consensus estimate of $732.63 million.
-During the same period in the previous year, the firm earned $1.68 EPS.
-Fabrinet’s revenue was up 14.8% on a year-over-year basis.
-On average, equities research analysts predict that Fabrinet will post 7.95 earnings per share for the current year.
+The firm’s revenue was up 14.8% compared to the same quarter last year.
+During the same period in the prior year, the firm earned $1.68 earnings per share.
+On average, equities research analysts anticipate that Fabrinet will post 7.95 earnings per share for the current year.

-In other news, Director Frank H. Levinson sold 6,000 shares of the business’s stock in a transaction that occurred on Friday, May 24th.
-The shares were sold at an average price of $241.71, for a total transaction of $1,450,260.00.
-Following the sale, the director now owns 5,709 shares in the company, valued at $1,379,922.39.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-0.51% of the stock is owned by company insiders.
+In other Fabrinet news, CFO Csaba Sverha sold 9,288 shares of the stock in a transaction that occurred on Friday, August 23rd.
+The stock was sold at an average price of $270.08, for a total transaction of $2,508,503.04.
+Following the transaction, the chief financial officer now owns 19,768 shares in the company, valued at $5,338,941.44.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Corporate insiders own 0.51% of the company’s stock.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Evoke Wealth LLC purchased a new position in Fabrinet during the fourth quarter valued at approximately $3,135,000.
-Cim LLC bought a new stake in Fabrinet in the fourth quarter worth approximately $1,194,000.
-Sumitomo Mitsui Trust Holdings Inc. bought a new stake in Fabrinet in the fourth quarter worth approximately $1,209,000.
-Norden Group LLC grew its position in Fabrinet by 1,775.2% in the first quarter.
-Norden Group LLC now owns 28,616 shares of the technology company’s stock worth $5,409,000 after acquiring an additional 27,090 shares in the last quarter.
-Finally, Pitcairn Co. bought a new stake in Fabrinet in the first quarter worth approximately $544,000.
-97.38% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Evoke Wealth LLC acquired a new position in Fabrinet during the fourth quarter valued at approximately $3,135,000.
+Cim LLC bought a new position in shares of Fabrinet during the fourth quarter valued at $1,194,000.
+Sumitomo Mitsui Trust Holdings Inc. bought a new position in shares of Fabrinet during the fourth quarter valued at $1,209,000.
+Norden Group LLC increased its stake in shares of Fabrinet by 1,775.2% in the first quarter.
+Norden Group LLC now owns 28,616 shares of the technology company’s stock valued at $5,409,000 after buying an additional 27,090 shares in the last quarter.
+Finally, Pitcairn Co. acquired a new stake in shares of Fabrinet in the first quarter valued at $544,000.
+Institutional investors and hedge funds own 97.38% of the company’s stock.

 Fabrinet provides optical packaging and precision optical, electro-mechanical, and electronic manufacturing services in North America, the Asia-Pacific, and Europe.
 The company offers a range of advanced optical and electro-mechanical capabilities in the manufacturing process, including process design and engineering, supply chain management, manufacturing, printed circuit board assembly, advanced packaging, integration, final assembly, and testing.